gorango/ai-tool-retriever/README.md

 	// Explicitly create your embedding provider
 	const embeddingProvider = await TransformersEmbeddingProvider.create();

-	// Explicitly create your tool store, passing it the provider const store = new InMemoryStore({ embeddingProvider });
+	// Explicitly create your store
+	const store = new InMemoryStore();

-	// Pass the configured components to the retriever const retriever = await ToolRetriever.create({
+	// Pass the components to the retriever.
+The retriever handles the rest. const retriever = await ToolRetriever.create({
 		tools: allMyTools,
 		embeddingProvider,